eugenelet/Meta-rPPG/README.md

 # Meta-rPPG: Remote Heart Rate Estimation Using a Transductive Meta-Learner

-This repository is the official implementation of *Meta-rPPG: Remote Heart Rate Estimation Using a Transductive Meta-Learner*.
+This repository is the official implementation of *Meta-rPPG: Remote Heart Rate Estimation Using a Transductive Meta-Learner* that has been accepted to ECCV 2020.

 <img src="rppg-overview.png" width="600">